aoeldemann/fluent10g/README.md

 #### Where can I find more information?

-FlueNT10G will be presented at the International Conference on Field Programmable Logic & Applications 2018 in Dublin, Ireland.
-We will make the paper available soon.
+FlueNT10G was presented at the International Conference on Field Programmable Logic & Applications 2018 in Dublin, Ireland.
+Please use [Google Scholar](https://scholar.google.de/scholar?q=fluent10g) to find a digital copy of our paper.
 BibTeX:

 ```
 @inproceedings{fluent10g-fpl2018,